wtfutil/wtfdocs/content/_index.md

 ## Sponsors make it happen

-Sponsoring is a great way to show your support for WTF, and WTF is proud to participate in the <a href="https://github.com/sponsors/senorprogrammer">GitHub Sponsors</a> program.
+Sponsoring is a great way to show your support for WTF, and WTF is proud to participate in the GitHub Sponsors program.

 If WTF occupies that special place in your terminal, please consider <a href="https://github.com/sponsors/senorprogrammer">sponsoring its ongoing development</a>.
 It makes a difference.